 Culkin continued, "I’m just letting you know if we want to start going down that road it’s going to be a dead end you know, but I mean that in the fact that I love her so much."

 When the host asked how she's doing, Culkin said, "She’s tall, and beautiful and smart.
 It’s great."

 The conversation then moved on to Culkin's hosting Saturday Night Live at age 11.

 Much has been made about Culkin's close bond with Jackson, whom he's been photographed with many times over the last year.

 In July, the Home Alone alum, who had previously showcased a fresh new look, and his goddaughter got matching tattoos

 The two were photographed getting inked at the Tattoo Mania parlor in West Hollywood.
-Hours later the two hopped on social media to show off their matching spoon tattoos on their arms.
+Hours later the pair hopped on social media to show off their matching spoon tattoos on their arms.